vando026/ahri/README.md

 some data processing, harmonize variable names for future merging, and save as corresponding .Rda datasets.

-The `readHIVData` reads in the HIV surveillance dataset for all years, drops indeterminate HIV tests, and drops/keeps any HIV tests from the TasP study area.
-TasP or Northern PIPSA areas were added to the datasets from 2017 onwards.
-If you want to include the TasP study areas then set `dropTasP=FALSE`.
+These two functions also drop or keep observations from the TasP (Northern PIPSA) study area.
+In 2017, TasP areas were added to the datasets.
+If you don’t want to include the TasP study areas then set `dropTasP=FALSE`.

 ``` r